A. Issue: The Balance Between Production and Consumption in the

 This issue was previously addressed in detail in the previous

 finding section.
-In summary, the Compact Commission concluded that
+In summary, the Compact Commission concluded

 farmer pay prices must be enhanced, stabilized and adjusted for